View Details Explore Now →

 6. Buying Based on Price Alone: Cheaper policies often have lower coverage limits and more exclusions.
 Don't sacrifice comprehensive coverage for a few dollars.
 It's a false economy.

 7. Not Comparing Policies: Don't settle for the first policy you find.
-Compare policies from different insurers, paying close attention to the coverage limits, exclusions, and customer reviews.
+Compare policies from different Insurers, paying close attention to the coverage limits, exclusions, and customer reviews.
 Utilize comparison websites, but remember they are often paid to promote certain providers.

 What to look for in a good policy: